CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The `splitAxes` property specifies the subdivision scheme for the entire tileset.
 A value of 2 means the subdivision scheme is a quadtree while a value of 3 means the subdivision scheme is an octree.
 In a quadtree, a tile is split evenly along the x and y axes, forming four equally sized children.
 In an octree, a tile is split evenly along the x, y, and z axes, forming eight equally sized children.

-TODO: Add figure of what quad and oct examples, check 3dtiles spec.

 #### refine

 The `refine` property specifies the refinement style and is either `REPLACE` or `ADD`.
 The refinement specified applies to all tiles in the tileset.